fortytwostudio/webfaction-php/README.md

 ```
 ### Changelog

+#### 19/Dec/2017 - 1.1.2
+* fixed "Unkown Error" exception on createWebsite on v1 and v2 of the API
+* update ReadMe

 #### 29/Nov/2017 - 1.1.1
 * small change to exception message when using an endpoint unavailable to the current version
 * update ReadMe